godeater9678/HunterGunSound/README.md

 - `HunterGunSound.toc` - Addon metadata
 - Various `.ogg` sound files with different volume variants (min, normal, max)
 - `handgun.tga` - Addon icon
+- `SOUND_LICENSES.txt` - Sound assets licensing information

+## Sound Assets

+All sound files are sourced from **Mixkit.co** under the Mixkit Free License:
+- ✅ Royalty-free for commercial and non-commercial use
+- ✅ No attribution required
+- ✅ CurseForge compliant

+For detailed licensing information, see `SOUND_LICENSES.txt`.

 ## Compatibility

 This addon is designed for World of Warcraft Retail (current expansion).

+## Technical Notes

+This addon uses the same sound file referencing method as other established WoW sound addons (e.g., OldGunSound).
+The approach is:
+- References game sound IDs for replacement (standard practice)
+- Uses only licensed sound assets (Mixkit.co)
+- Includes AI-generated icon (no copyright issues)
+- Fully compliant with CurseForge content policies

 ## Author